 Amanda Ethridge is a high school math teacher from Boston, Massachusetts.
 She earned her Bachelor’s in History and a Master’s in Public Administration from Clark University and a Master’s in Education from University of Massachusetts Boston.
 She has been teaching for 7 years and has been using CPM for the last 2 years.
 Her research this year will focus on how to deepen mathematical understanding through reading and writing in the math classroom.

 Amy Bowden – My name is Amy Bowden and I am a high school math teacher in Baltimore, MD.
-I have been teaching high school math for 3 years and am currently pursuing my MAT.
-I was lucky enough to participate in CPM’s Academy of Best Practices in 2018 and currently serve as a teacher researcher through CPM’s Teacher Research Corps.
+I have been teaching high school math for 5 years and graduated with my Masters in Teaching degree last summer.
+I was lucky enough to participate in CPM’s Academy of Best Practices in 2018 and this year I begin my third year as a teacher researcher for CPM.
 I have an eccentric teaching style that involves a great deal of humor, collaboration, inquiry and discussion.
 I have a passion for mathematics and am determined to make math achievable for all learners.
 I am looking forward to my team’s research this school year!

 Angela Kraft – My name is Angela Kraft and I’m an Instructional Specialist and Math Coach in Oconomowoc, WI.
 I have been teaching middle school math for 15 years.
 My passion as a math educator is to help students grow a love for learning and solve problems to help prepare students for the world beyond high school and college.
 My personal pedagogy involves collaboration among peers and allowing students to tackle problems through discovery rather than direct instruction.
 This type of teaching allows students to learn from one another, learn to ask questions, justify their thinking, and learn to work in a team.
 Through this type of math education, hopefully, in a few years, we will hear fewer adults say, “I am not a math person.”

-Brooke Raven-Sandberg – I have been teaching high school math in Fortuna, CA for the last 9 years.
-I am currently teaching Algebra 2 and Geometry using the CPM curriculum.
+Brooke Raven-Sandberg – I have been teaching high school math in Fortuna, CA for the last 10 years.
+I am currently teaching CC Algebra 2 and CC Geometry using the CPM curriculum.
 I enjoy the challenge of getting students to work together as they develop their math skills.
-This is my fourth year as a TRC member and I am grateful for the opportunity to collaborate with other teachers around the country to make our classrooms more engaging.
+This is my sixth year as a TRC member and I am grateful for the opportunity to collaborate with other teachers around the country to make our classrooms more engaging.

-Carrie Velasco – My name is Carrie Velasco and I have been teaching high school mathematics for 9 years.
+Carrie Velasco – My name is Carrie Velasco and I have been teaching high school mathematics for 11 years.
 I started my teaching career in Southern California and now teach in Colorado.
-I have been using CPM for 6 years.
-I was lucky enough to be able to participate in the Academy of Best Practices for Veteran CPM teachers and this will be my second year participating in the TRC.
+I have been using CPM for 8 years.
+I was lucky enough to be able to participate in the Academy of Best Practices for Veteran CPM teachers and this will be my third year participating in TRC.
 I have a passion for teaching mathematics for understanding and for helping students develop a growth mindset in mathematics.

 Cathy Sinnen – I am Cathy Sinnen and I live in Mckinleyville, California.
 I have been teaching middle school math and CPM for twenty